 Many popular cities like Texas, California, and New York have the highest rate of college dropout students.

-Here is the top 10 states with the highest percentage of college dropouts in the US
+Here are the top 10 states with the highest percentage of college dropouts in the US

 State | Dropouts in percentage |